UgurcanAkkok/AreWeRustYet/README.md

 ## Other Related Sites
   [Mozilla Wiki](https://wiki.mozilla.org/Areweyet)
-  Mozila's wiki for are we X yet sites which also includes the closed websites too.
+  Mozilla's wiki for are we X yet sites which also includes the closed websites too.